* Chipmakers fall after weak outlook from Nvidia

 * Energy stocks gain as oil recovers

 * S&P turns higher on Trump's trade comments before paring

 * Indexes: Dow up 0.34 pct, S&P up 0.09 pct, Nasdaq off 0.40 pct (Updates to early afternoon)

 By Sruthi Shankar

-The Philadelphia Semiconductor index was down 1.9 percent, while technology stocks fell 0.5 percent.
+The Philadelphia Semiconductor index was down 1.5 percent and technology stocks fell 0.2 percent.

 Taking some pressure off the markets were comments from new Federal Reserve vice chair Richard Clarida about U.S. interest rates nearing the central bank's estimates of a neutral rate.

 Analysts said Clarida's comments suggested that the Fed may be nearing the end of its tightening cycle.
 The bank typically stops raising rates once they hit the neutral level.